Useful tips delivered to your inbox.

-This documentation is needed in order to show the lender that you are able to repay the loan that you are requesting.
+This documentation is needed in order to show the lender you are able to repay the loan you are requesting.

 But do not give up yet.
-Here are three ways through which you will be able to get a loan without an SSN.
-Let’s have a look.
+Here are three ways you will be able to get a loan without an SSN.

 Various loan providers allow you to add a cosigner to your application if you don’t have an SSN.
-The cosigner acts as a guarantor for the debt and ensures that the money borrowed will be returned with all the levied interests.
-This reduces the risk that a loan provider handles related to the missing payments.
+The cosigner acts as a guarantor for the debt and ensures that the money borrowed will be returned with all the levied interest payments.
+This reduces the risk that a loan provider must handle the missing payments themselves.

-Majority of the loan providers ask for an SSN, however, there are various reputed financial institutions including banks that are willing to accept alternative means of identification.
-One such common types is an ITIN Number which is also known as Individual Taxpayer Identification Number.
-This number is issued by the IRS to all the resident and non-resident immigrants.
+The majority of loan providers ask for an SSN; however, there are various reputed financial institutions including banks that are willing to accept alternative means of identification.
+One such common type of identification is an ITIN Number which is also known as an Individual Taxpayer Identification Number.
+This number is issued by the IRS to all resident and non-resident immigrants.

 This number assures the lender that the borrower is a taxpayer and is capable of returning the borrowed amount.

-As the rate of immigration is growing at a rapid rate, various companies have emerged in the market which are tailored especially for immigrants.
+As the rate of immigration grows at a rapid pace, various companies have emerged in the market which are tailored especially for immigrants.
 These companies do not ask for a high credit score, and might not even require a cosigner.
 This increases your chances of securing a loan even when you don’t have an SSN.

-Thankfully, immigrants living in the US without an SSN now no more need to restrict themselves to using banking and financial services.
-The changing rules have made it easier for them to open bank accounts, build their credit score, and secure loans.
+Thankfully, immigrants living in the U.S. without an SSN no longer need to restrict themselves to using banking and financial services.
+The changing laws. .have made it easier for them to open bank accounts, build their credit score, and secure loans.
 This is all thanks to an ITIN.

-According to the US laws, foreigners, non-resident aliens, their spouses, and other dependents can apply for ITIN as soon as they are eligible to pay federal taxes.
+According to U.S. laws, foreigners, non-resident aliens, their spouses, and other dependents can apply for an ITIN as soon as they are eligible to pay federal taxes.

-If you are a non-resident living in the US and do not have SSN and ITIN, it is highly recommended to get the ITN at the earliest.
+If you are a non-resident living in the U.S. and do not have an SSN or ITIN, it is highly recommended to get the ITN as soon as possible.
 When compared to the SSN, it is quite simple to apply for an ITIN.
-Obtaining an ITIN can help you in an array of ways—build your credit score, pay taxes, get a US driver’s license, secure a loan and so on.
+Obtaining an ITIN can help you in an array of ways—build your credit score, pay taxes, get a U.S. driver’s license, secure a loan, and so on.

 Here is how you can get an ITIN number:

-Average personal loan interest rates in the US are expected to vary between 10% and 28% in 2019.
-The rates will depend on your credit score, the duration of the loan that you intend to have, the amount that you want to borrow, and the policies of the lender.
+Average personal loan interest rates in the U.S. are expected to vary between 10% and 28% in 2019.
+The rates will depend on your credit score, the duration of the loan, the amount you want to borrow, and the policies of the lender.

-Talking about the average personal loan interest rates by the lender, the interest rates offered by Avant are expected to lie in the bracket of 9.95% – 35.99%.
-LendingPoint is another lender whose interest rate will vary between 9.99% and 35.99%.
-OneMain Financial is a bit on the higher side and is expected to provide a rate of 16.05% – 35.99%.
+Talking about the average personal loan interest rates by lenders, the interest rates offered by Avant are expected to be in the span of 9.95% – 35.99%.
+LendingPoint is another lender whose interest rates will vary between 9.99% and 35.99%.
+OneMain Financial is a bit on the higher side and is expected to provide a rate somewhere in the range of 18.00% – 35.99%.

-All these rates are a bit on the higher side which might leave you wondering as to what is considered as a good interest rate on a personal loan?
+All these rates are a bit on the higher side which might leave you wondering what is considered a good interest rate on a personal loan?
 Well, there is no one-fit answer to this question.

-The personal loan interest rate varies depending on a range of factors like the intended use of the loan, its terms, and the balance.
-Generally, the eligibility criteria set by lenders for securing the best rates is tough and it might be tough to qualify them.
+Personal loan interest rates vary depending on a range of factors like the intended use of the loan, its terms, and the balance.
+Generally, the eligibility criteria set by lenders for securing the best rates are tough and it might be tough to qualify for them.
 On average, you should aim for an interest rate between 10% and 28% in 2019.

 The best practice here is to try your luck with multiple lenders and compare the rates offered by them along with other benefits.
-If the proposed interest rate still seems too high to you, you can explore alternate options, or work upon the major factors that impact the rate like – employment status, credit score, credit history, debt-to-income ratio and so on.
+If the proposed interest rate still seems too high, you can explore alternate options, or work on the major factors that impact the rate like employment status, credit score, credit history, debt-to-income ratio, and so on.

 Depending on the loan, different payment options are available to pay back the loan.
 Apart from the payment options, you also have to take into consideration the interest rates and the fees associated with loans.

-Make sure to evaluate everything and to read all of the contracts carefully before you actually decide to get the loan.
-Also, make sure to analyze different lender institutions and not take the first offer!
-Sometimes you’ll find that there are better offers out there than what you first find.
+Make sure to evaluate everything and to read all of the contracts carefully before you actually decide to obtain the loan.
+Also, make sure to shop around for different lenders and not take the first offer!
+Sometimes you’ll find there are better offers out there than what you first find.

 You have applied for your loan as a nonresident and now all that is left to do is wait for the authorization.

 It can take up to 48 hours for you to receive a loan approval confirmation—it all depends on the individual institution.
 Once your loan is accepted and you receive the money, make sure to stay on top of your repayments.
-In order to not forget your monthly payments, we recommend that you set up automatic online bank payments.
-Doing this will help you stay on top of payments without having worry about it each month!
+In order to not forget your monthly payments, we recommend setting up automatic online bank payments.
+Doing this will help you stay on top of payments without having to worry about it each month!

-Be as responsible as is possible with your loan repayments—it is the key to your success in the United States.
-We wish you the best of luck in receiving your loan in the United States and hope that you are able to live the American Dream!
+Be as responsible as possible with your loan repayments—it is the key to your success in paying off the debt.
+We wish you the best of luck in receiving your loan in the United States and hope you are able to live your own American dream!